Suetanya/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to go back to a previous directory
+Script to list all files